NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 The option ``--max-disp-spread 100`` was used because the images had many clouds (:numref:`handling_clouds`).

-A large number of dense matches from stereo disparity will be created, to be used later to solve for jitter.
+A large number of dense interest point matches from stereo disparity will be created, to be used later to solve for jitter.

 ::